 According to the manufacturer’s specifications, runtime is the same on the 4K version.
 You’ll get 30 hours on high mode (600 on low) with an alkaline battery, or 80 hours on high mode (1,200 on low) with a lithium battery.
 Personally, I’d opt for the lithium battery, especially since you’ll get a better runtime, longer shelf life, and less chance of a leak compared to alkalines.

 Honestly, this mail call writeup could just as well be titled as a long-term review.
 The Pak-Lite 4K, and Pak-Lite in general, is a “KISS” piece of gear.
+(See the previous review for the standard model Pak-Lite here).
 It’s reliable, it lasts, and although some might balk at the $20 price tag, that’s actually really cheap for a light made in the U.S.A.
 You don’t want to be wishing you spent the few extra bucks when the power goes out or the big quake finally shows up.

 Below are a few more photos showing color rendition between the 4K model and an older Pak-Lite, as well as a beam comparison (about 4 inches from the wall).
 Nothing scientific here, just a couple of quick shots in a dark room.
 Notice the blue and purple map shades being a little more subdued on the 4K model; this appears closer to what the naked eye sees.